osmedeus/documentation/src/premium/git-setup.md

 ### 1. Modify the content of Storages Config file at `~/osmedeus-base/token/storages-alias.rc`

-Please change your username and repository name from `not-j3ssie` is your gitlab username and `your-osmd-summary` is your Gitlab repo name.
+Please change your username and repository name from `your_gitlab_username` is your gitlab username and `dosm-*` are your Gitlab repo names.

 ```shell